 Dareful grew out of the ‘Stock Footage For Free’ website.
 It’s another one-man creator, but is part of Videoblocks.
-Since it’s all content by one person, there’s not a huge number of clips available, but what is there is incredibly high quality – either 4K or UHD – and there are some really interesting concepts to inspire you.
+The content available there is incredibly high quality – either 4K or UHD – and there are some really interesting concepts to inspire you.
 The website states that they’re adding more clips daily, so it’s worth checking regularly if you’re looking for new footage.

 Videos downloaded from Dareful can be used for any type of project, including commercially.
 All the clips on Dareful are governed by the Creative Commons Attribution 4.0 International License, so you’ll need to give appropriate credit – either linking to the Dareful website, adding their name on the credits of your finished work, or in some other way.